benjvi/seven-ways-to-install-cert-manager/6-customized-tanzu-package/README.md

 We start very similar to how we started in `3-tanzu-packages`, but instead of fetching an `InstalledPackage` from the Kubernetes API, now we fetch an `App` resource.
 Before we write out the Kubernetes manifests to the `deploy` folder, we want to make changes to the `App` resource to add additional templating steps.

 We will add an additional ytt step, which uses ytt overlays to customize the manifest.
-Our customization will be [to apply labels to all the items in the manifest](https://github.com/vmware-tanzu/carvel-ytt/tree/develop/examples/k8s-add-global-label).
+Our customization will be [to apply labels to all the items in the manifest](https://github.com/vmware-tanzu/carvel-ytt/tree/develop/examples/k8s-add-global-label), which is in file `ytt-overlay-add-label.yml`.

-The step will look something like this:
+The addtional step in the `App` will look something like this:

 ```
 - ytt: